adambard/learnxinyminutes-docs/latex.html.markdown

 ```

 By now you're probably wondering how to compile this fabulous document and look
-at the glorious glory that is a LaTeX pdf (yes, this document actually does
+at the glorious glory that is a LaTeX pdf.
-compiles).

 Getting to the final document using LaTeX consists of the following steps: